-6 Taken from United Nations Office on Drugs and Crimes, "An Anti-Corruption Ethics and Compliance Programme for Business: A Practical Guide".
-2013.
+6 Taken from United Nations Office on Drugs and Crimes, "An Anti-Corruption Ethics and Compliance Programme for Business: A Practical Guide", 2013.

-NO.2 I DIDN'T DO IT FOR ME, I DID IT FOR MY ORGANISATION!
+NO. 2 | DIDN'T DO IT FOR ME, | DID IT FOR MY ORGANISATION!

-This excuse is often used by employees who promise, offer or actually give an undue advantage to a client.7 Employees may find themselves in a situation where they have to compete against perceived corrupt competitors, or where they face a solicitation request from a counterparty.
+This excuse is often used by employees who promise, offer or actually give an undue advantage to a client.
+Employees may find themselves in a situation where they have to compete against perceived corrupt competitors, or where they face a solicitation request from a counterparty.
 In such situations, employees may feel that the only way to achieve their business objectives, for example to win a contract, is through corruption.

 Such employees will need an excuse to justify such unethical behaviour, so that they can still consider themselves as good people, and maintain their sense of self-worth.
 Such justification cannot admit selfish interests, such as the fear of losing a business opportunity which directly impacts their own remuneration.
 A more altruistic excuse is often sought.
-In this case, the employees convince themselves that they actually acted in the interest of their business or organisation, to help achieve its objectives, and so avoid negative consequences such as the laying off of peer colleagues.
+In this case, the employees convince themselves that they actually acted in the interest of their company or organisation, to help achieve its objectives, and so avoid negative consequences such as the laying off of peer colleagues.

 - Corruption is illegal, irrespective of the underlying intention: Major anti-corruption codes, such as the United Nations Convention against Corruption, or the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions, leave no room for consideration of motive.
-Prominent national laws, like the United States Foreign Corrupt Practices Act, the United Kingdom Bribery Act 2010, the Brazilian Clean Companies Act and Ghana's Criminal Code, 1960 (Act 29) likewise have no such provisions. - The underlying motive is always employee benefit: Perceived motives, whether generous, heroic or noble, to help the business, turn out to be less altruistic upon closer inspection.
+Prominent national laws, like the United States Foreign Corrupt Practices Act, the United Kingdom Bribery Act 2010 or the Brazilian Clean Companies Act likewise have no such provisions. - The underlying motive is always employee benefit: Perceived motives, whether generous, heroic or noble, to help the company, turn out to be less altruistic upon closer inspection.
 Even if the employee does not receive a direct financial gain, such as a bonus or higher salary, from using illegal acts to win a contract, there may be a motive for indirect gains.
-These could include an elevated status for getting the job done or a promotion, or greater job security.
+These could include an elevated status for getting the job done or a promotion, or greater job security. - The entire company is put at risk: Seeking to obtain an undue advantage from a public official or a business partner, even if perceived to have the best or most noble intentions, carries enormous risks.
+Such employees put themselves at risk of punishment, individually.
+In addition, legal, commercial and reputational penalties often apply to an entire company and its management.
+As a result, naively good intentions can be disastrous.
+For example, an entire company might be banned from a lucrative market, ultimately even leading to staff cuts, as the company is forced to cut costs.

-7 Such business partners include national public officials, foreign public officials, officials of public international organizations or representatives from a private sector entity.
+7 Such business partners include national public officials, foreign public officials, officials of public international organisations or representatives from a private sector entity.